Medically reviewed by Amy Gorin, MS, RDN

 Learn the best foods for brain health and staying sharp.
 A lot of brain nutrition and what you can do to benefit brain health comes down to what food for memory you eat!

 Trying to prevent Alzheimer’s and dementia as you get older?
 Want tips to help improve your focus and energy?
 The answer may be as simple as nutrition and your diet.
-Try these foods that help with memory, right now.
+Try these foods that help with memory and your brain cells, right now.

 How Food Can Help Your Brain Health